imrafaelmerino/json-values/README.md

 #### 6- Equality.
 The correctness of equals and hashcode methods are crucial for every Java application.
 As was mentioned before, **json-values** is data-centric, which means basically that the number one is the number one, and forgive the repetition.
-No matter if it's placed in a int, a long or even a bigdecimal.
+No matter if it's placed in a int, a long or even a BigDecimal.
 According to that, the following objects:
 ```
 JsObj x = JsObj.of("a", JsInt.of(1),
                    "b", JsLong.of(100)